 If that list of Los Angeles museums doesn’t have what you’re looking for, be sure to check out the links below to information about other museums in nearby Orange County and San Diego.

-Photo of Getty Center by fadedpictures via flickr (Creative Commons); Photo of Hollywood Wax Museum by kiwanja via flickr (Creative Commons); Photo of Museum of Contemporary Art by Clinton Steed via flickr (Creative Commons); Photo of Norton Simon Museum by tata_aka_T via flickr (Creative Commons).
+Photo of Getty Center by fadedpictures via flickr (deleted account) (Creative Commons); Photo of Hollywood Wax Museum by kiwanja via flickr (Creative Commons); Photo of Museum of Contemporary Art by Clinton Steed via flickr (Creative Commons); Photo of Norton Simon Museum by tata_aka_T via flickr (Creative Commons).

 Note: Information in this article was accurate